Breakthrough (Twice song): Background and release

-On April 6, 2019, Twice announced the release of their fifth Japanese single titled "Breakthrough".
-On June 12, it was pre-released as a digital single on various online music portals and the full music video was also released online on the same day.

-The single physically released on July 24, 2019, along with the news that Twice would appear in a commercial for cosmetic brand "Aube", featuring "Breakthrough" as the commercial song.
+On April 6, 2019, Twice announced the release of their fourth and fifth Japanese singles, titled "Happy Happy" and "Breakthrough".
+On June 12, "Breakthrough" was pre-released as a digital single on various online music portals and the full music video was also released online on the same day.
+The single physically released on July 24, along with the news that Twice would appear in a commercial for cosmetic brand Aube, featuring "Breakthrough" as the commercial song.
+To commemorate the release of both new singles, the variety program Twice in Hawaii was aired on AbemaTV on July 19–21.
+Twice members fulfilled requests from fans, who had been recruited in advance on SNS, on location in Hawaii.

-In celebration of the release of the new songs, Twice's new AbemaTV original variety show would be aired on July 19.
-Twice members would fulfill requests from fans which has been recruited in advance, on SNS at all Hawaii locations.
-A special gift campaigns was held sequentially from the 12th.
-Ten types of "AbemaTV x Twice" hashtags have been attracted attention, trending for one week in a row, and a special number from campaign also trends for three consecutive nights.
-For the gift of the campaign, fans would given the right to meet Twice.

 Composition

-"Breakthrough" was composed by Jan Baars, Rajan Muse, Ronnie Icon with lyrics written by Yu Shimoji.
-It was described as a dramatic, brassier electro-pop sound that puts the nonet's silky smooth vocals front and center and it's "meant to evoke the feelings of a cool summer night".
+"Breakthrough" was composed by Jan Baars, Rajan Muse, and Ronnie Icon, with lyrics written by Yu Shimoji.
+Tamar Herman, writing for Billboard, said the song is "meant to evoke the feelings of a cool summer night" and "offers up a dramatic, brassier electro-pop sound that puts the nonet's silky smooth vocals front and center".

 Music video

-An accompanying music video for the song was directed by Naive Creative Production and was released on June 11, 2019, on YouTube.
-The music video begins with the same split-colored set to emphasize the darker feel of "Happy Happy".
-The music video also features neon signs that declare the titles of singles.
-Stylistically, in "Breakthrough", the group is seen dancing at night in sensual black outfits—similar to ones seen in the music video for "Fancy"—and imposing white power suits.
+The music video for the song was directed by Naive Creative Production and was released on June 11, 2019, on YouTube.
+The music video begins with the same split-colored set as "Happy Happy" and features neon signs with the titles of both singles.
+"Breakthrough" features darker tones (in contrast to the brighter-toned "Happy Happy"), and the group is seen dancing at night in "sensual black outfits" and "imposing white power suits".
 By May 2021, the video had received over 100 million views on YouTube, earning Twice a record for having "the most music videos with more than 100 million views on YouTube among girl groups in the world".

 Promotion

-On July 5, 2019, Twice performed "Breakthrough" for the first time on Music Station 2 Hour Special episode.
-It was also performed during Twice World Tour 2019–2020 "Twicelights"'s Japanese leg, starting on October 23, 2019, in Sapporo.
+On July 5, 2019, Twice performed "Breakthrough" for the first time on a 2-hour special episode of Music Station.
+It was also performed during the Japanese leg of Twicelights World Tour, which began on October 23 in Sapporo.
 On September 28, they performed "Breakthrough" on NHK Shibuya Note Presents Twice Request Live, a spin-off project of the music program Shibuya Note.

 Commercial performance

 The CD single debuted at number 2 on the daily ranking of Oricon Singles Chart with 128,525 units sold on its release day.
-It also ranked number 2 on the weekly Oricon Singles Chart with 229,326 copies sold, while topped the Billboard Japan recorded 288,502 copies sold and 3,451 downloads from July 22–28, 2019.
+It also ranked number 2 on the weekly Oricon Singles Chart with 229,326 copies sold.
+It topped the Billboard Japan Hot 100 with 288,502 copies sold, 3,451 downloads, and 2,213,588 streams recorded from July 22–28, 2019.